MegumiOhara/Group_TransportWeather_Dashboard/README.md

 ## Getting Started
 To set up the and run the project:
 - Open the VS code - terminal.
 The first terminal - cd client - npm run dev.
 Click the localhost link.
-- Open a second terminal - cd server - npm run dev.
+- Open a second terminal - cd server - npm run dev or nodemon server.js if you have installed nodemon globall (npm install -g nodemon)
 - Add the address in the input field to start using!

 ## Documentation